George Hockham

-George Alfred Hockham FREng FIET (7 December 1938 – 16 September 2013) was a British engineer.
+George Alfred Hockham FREng FIET (7 December 1938 – 16 September 2013) was an English engineer.
 He worked for over 40 years in theoretical analysis and design techniques applied to the solution of electromagnetic problems covering many different antenna types for radar, electronic warfare and communication systems.
 He coauthored the original paper on the application of cladded glass fibre as a transmission medium.

 Biography

 Born in Epsom, Surrey, Hockham received a BSc (Eng) degree from the Regent Street Polytechnic in 1961, and a PhD in 1969 from the Queen Mary University of London.
 He worked for over 40 years in theoretical analysis and design techniques applied to the solution of electromagnetic problems covering many different antenna types for radar, electronic warfare and communication systems.

 Hockham also contributed significantly to the development of optical fibres for long-distance communications systems.
 He proposed and published, together with a colleague Professor K. C. Kao, in 1966 the original paper on the application of the cladded glass fibre as the transmission medium – "Dielectric-fibre surface waveguides for optical frequencies" – for which he received the Rank Prize in Opto-Electronics in 1978.
 He is the holder of 16 scientific/technical patents and authored and co-authored 26 papers published in professional journals.
 He was previously Technical Director of Thorn EMI Electronics, Sensors Group, Technical Director in Plessey Radar, Director of Technology Plessey Electronics Systems and Manager of the Antenna and Microwave Laboratory, ITT Gilfillan, Los Angeles, Member of Advisory committees to the MoD and Academia and a visiting professor at Queen Mary, University of London.